polkadot-fellows/RFCs/text/000x-assethub.md

 > Note: This is only a proposal for change and it can be modified upon additional conversation.

 ## Drawbacks
-The contemplation of modifying deposit requirements necessitates a balanced assessment of the potential drawbacks.
+Modifying deposit requirements necessitates a balanced assessment of the potential drawbacks.
 Highlighted below are cogent points extracted from the discourse on the [Polkadot Forum conversation](https://forum.polkadot.network/t/polkadot-assethub-high-nft-collection-deposit/4262), which provide critical perspectives on the implications of such changes:

 > But NFT deposits were chosen somewhat arbitrarily at genesis and it’s a good exercise to re-evaluate them and adapt if they are causing pain and if lowering them has little or no negative side effect (or if the trade-off is worth it).
 >  -> joepetrowski